QuentinRo/CLD1-STACK-WEB/basetools.md

 ### Installing an SSH client
 Tu use a ssh connexion you need a client on our local machine.
+- Linux
+    - `sudo apt-get install openssh`
+- MacOS
+    - the ssh command is available by default on the system
 - Microsoft windows, serveal tools exist :
     - [cmder](http://cmder.net/)
     - [Putty](http://www.putty.org/)